 It’s true that Orlando has a lot of heavy, rich foods (inspired by the American South and Caribbean, undoubtedly), but if you’re looking to nom on your daily dose of greens and clean protein, check out Greenbeat in Downtown Orlando.

-You can build your own custom salad bowl with toppings like watermelon ahi tuna, shrimp ceviche, and Portobello mushrooms, or opt for a pre-planned signature bowl.
+You can build your own custom salad bowl with toppings like watermelon ahi tuna, and shrimp ceviche, or opt for a pre-planned signature bowl.
 Then, wash it all down with a kombucha or cup of Yerba matte tea!

 Best Burger: Johnny’s Fillin' Station

 Johnny’s Fillin' Station is an institution in Orlando.
 This totally eclectic burger shop has been serving up a variety of burgers—from basic, to decked out with all the fixings—since 1993, and has become wildly popular since then.

 Johnny’s offers 11 different types of burgers—including the Full Service Burger with ham, mushrooms, and cheese, and the Bacon Bleu Cheeseburger with bacon, bleu cheese dressing, and cheese—as well as dishes like Cajun chicken pasta and tuna ceviche.
 We told you this place was eclectic.

 Just across the street you’ll find Johnny’s Other Side, where you can enjoy bar bites, buckets of beer, and live music.

 Although it has experienced a few name changes, Linda’s La Cantina opened over 70 years ago—when Central Florida was largely undeveloped—and has been serving high-quality steaks ever since.
 The owners guarantee their steaks are cut on-site, so they’re prepared super fresh.